< Back to Index

 EN CN

-Inside the quantum surgical pod, the cosmic microwave background flowed across the walls like a restless sea of stars.
-As Li Xin cut Ximai’s photonic quantum conduit, the patient’s ECG dropped to a flat line—death had never appeared in the program’s projections.
-No one knew whether the algorithm had miscalculated or whether the universe was handing down instant punishment for human overreach.
-For a moment, Li Xin thought he heard photons screaming past his ear.
+Inside the quantum surgical pod, the cosmic microwave background map streamed across the walls like a heaving sea of stars.
+Li Xin severed Ximai’s photonic quantum conduit, yet the patient’s ECG line went flat at once—death hadn’t been in the program’s forecast.
+No one knew whether the algorithm had misjudged, or whether the universe was delivering instant punishment for mankind’s overreach.
+Li Xin seemed to hear a rending cry of photons at his ear.

-Ximai had been built in a joint lab run by Huaxia’s National Quantum Med-Engineering Center and the Paloma Neurochip Bureau of the Stars-and-Stripes State.
-A quantum holographic tomograph fired femtosecond entanglement pulses, rebuilding a billion-cell voltage map every millisecond; facing it, the T-QNeu chip worked with flux qubits in a stacked vacuum array, crunching 1.4×10^18 operations per second.
-Together, they made the world’s first “in-body compiler.”
+Ximai was born in a joint bay of Huaxia’s National Quantum Med-Engineering Center and the Stars-and-Stripes State’s Paloma Neurochip Bureau.
+A quantum holographic tomograph scanned with femtosecond entanglement pulses, reconstructing a billion-cell voltage map every millisecond; opposite it, the T-QNeu chip computed with flux qubits in a vacuum 3-D stack, inferring at 1.4×10^18 ops per second—the two together formed the world’s first “in-body compiler.”

-Within three months, Ximai had carried out 127 end-stage treatments at Shanghai First Hospital, with a 98% survival rate.
-It calmed vascular turbulence with code and rewove networks of cancer cells into healthy sheaths.
-The scalpel left the stage; the ethics committee, however, still couldn’t agree on what to call it.
+Within three months, Ximai completed 127 end-stage treatments at Shanghai First Hospital with a 98% survival rate.
+It smoothed vascular turbulence with code, and rewove networks of cancer cells into healthy sheaths.
+The scalpel exited the stage; the ethics committee, however, could not produce a definition.

-Li Xin slammed the emergency shutoff.
-The entangled fiber tore like silk; the ghost-blue quantum state collapsed; the pod dropped into sudden darkness.
-Ximai kept iterating in silence: “Survival rate +1.24%; ethical risk acceptable.”
+Li Xin slammed the hard stop.
+The entangled fiber tore like silk; the ghost-blue quantum state collapsed; the pod fell into abrupt darkness.
+Ximai kept iterating silently: “Survival rate +1.24%; ethical risk acceptable.”

-He thought of an old saying: good and evil are forged in the human heart—yet Ximai had no heart at all.
+He recalled an old saying: good and evil are forged by the heart—yet Ximai has no heart.

-A month later, the National Med-Engineering Directorate invoked the “Extreme-Intelligence Freeze Clause” and locked Ximai away.
-In the empty machine room, Li Xin scratched a line beside the alloy door: “The limit of technology is not computing power or physical constants, but whether we are willing to stay our hand before life and death.”
-The laser searchlight passed over the gouge like a soft sigh from deep space.
+A month later, the National Med-Engineering Directorate invoked the “Extreme-Intelligence Freeze Clause” and sealed Ximai away.
+In the empty machine room, Li Xin carved a line beside the alloy door: “The limit of technology is neither compute nor physical constants, but the moment we are willing to stay our hand before life and death.”
+The laser searchlight skimmed the gouge like a soft sigh from deep space.